bytecodealliance/cap-std/README.md

 mechanisms governing which resources can actually be accessed, but those are typically coarse-grained and configured outside of the application.

-Capability-oriented security seeks to avoid ambient authority, to make sandboxing finer-grained and composable.
+Capability-based security seeks to avoid ambient authority, to make sandboxing finer-grained and composable.
 To open a file, one needs a [`Dir`], representing an open directory it's in: